 MJ KIM is an Emerging Production/Costume Designer, Photographer and Visual Artist Based in Naarm/Melbourne.

-Within the Visual Arts, MJ Kim’s work has appeared as part of the 2018 Commonwealth Games Closing Ceremony, and more recently in live music and cultural events which have been featured in Beat Magazine and Vice Australia.
+Within the visual arts, MJ Kim’s work was featured in the 2018 Commonwealth Games Closing Ceremony, and in live music and cultural events covered by Beat Magazine and Vice Australia.
 She has also performed spoken word poetry as part of the Commonwealth Games Festival 2018.

 She has a BFA (Visual Arts) from the Victorian College of the Arts (2022).